Data Centers in Cagliari

 Natural Disaster Risk

-Cagliari has a Low overall disaster risk profile, with a composite score of 3.0 out of 10 as of September 2025.
-Although the aggregate risk is low, specific environmental factors should be considered for infrastructure planning.
+Cagliari has a low overall natural disaster risk profile, with an INFORM Risk score of 3.0 out of 10 as of September 2025.
+This stability is a key advantage for critical infrastructure planning.